xaedes/canopen_301_402/README.md

    - 402 StateMachine
    - Read available Motion Profiles
    - Set Motion Profile

 Not that important todos:
  - respect inhibit times
+ - local object dictionary prepopulated with can standard defaults
+   - could be used to implement a can master (device)
  - datatypes in object dictionary (301_v04020005_cor3.pdf pg.
 88)
+ - datatype coding with datatype info in object dictionary

  - sdo block transfer
  - specific connection-set
    - initialized with generic pre-defined connection set